Winter Recreation in Oakridge, Oregon

 If you are flying in to Bend and plan to travel down to McKenzie with the guides, consider adding a day in Bend before or after the tour.
 Cog Wild is located at LOGE Bend, where you can get a hotel room and add a guided ride or shuttle.

-Upper Umpqua & Timpanogas Region Multi-Day Adventure
+Upper Umpqua & Timpanogas Region Adventures

 Day 0

 Meet in Bend at noon and travel to our campsite near the headwaters of the North Umpqua River.
 If you are driving up from the south, you are welcome to meet the group at the campsite.
-We’ll do a ride from camp to stretch our legs and make sure the bikes are working well.
+We’ll do an afternoon ride from camp to stretch our legs and make sure the bikes are working well.
 Meet and greet happy hour at 5 PM, followed by dinner.
 We’ll continue getting to know each other around the campfire then retire to rest up for a big day of riding.

 Mileage: less than 10 miles